Sampling (music): Impact

-Sampling has influenced many genres of music, particularly pop, hip hop and electronic music.
-The Guardian journalist David McNamee likened its importance in these genres to the guitar's importance in rock.
-In August 2022, the Guardian noted that half of the singles in the UK Top 10 used samples.
+Sampling has influenced many genres of music, particularly pop, hip-hop and electronic music.
+The Guardian journalist David McNamee likened its importance in these genres to the importance of the guitar in rock.
+In August 2022, the Guardian noted that half of the singles in the UK Top 10 that week used samples.
 Sampling is a fundamental element of remix culture.